Google's Pixel 4a plays it safe while offering the best value for a Google smartphone since the Nexus 5 back in 2013.

 With the current economic uncertainty, the Pixel 4a's launch price ($499) certainly hits the spot.
 It is more affordable than the Pixel 3a (from $659) and Apple's budget iPhone SE (from $649).

 Of course, Google had to cut some features to hit this price point.
-But you probably will not miss most of them.
+But I bet you probably won't miss most of them.

-I would have liked the Pixel 4a to be more than just splash-resistant.
-But I can live without the wireless charging, face unlock and motion gesture features that did not make the cut from Pixel 4.
+I would have liked the Pixel 4a to be more than just splash resistant.
+But I could live without the wireless charging, face unlock and motion gesture features that did not make the cut from the Pixel 4.

-I am also glad the Pixel 4a has a headphone jack and stereo speakers.
-Wireless headphones are convenient - until they run out of battery when I forget to charge them.
+I am also glad that the Pixel 4a has a headphone jack as well as stereo speakers.
+Wireless headphones are convenient - until they are out of battery because I have forgotten to charge them.

 Like the Pixel 3a, the Pixel 4a has a plastic body that is perceived as less premium than the glass ones in flagship smartphones.

 But this polycarbonate unibody chassis does not feel cheap.
-Its matt finish looks good and is not as slippery as glass-backed smartphones.
+Its matte finish looks good and is not as slippery as glass-backed smartphones.

 While the Pixel 3a came in two screen sizes (with the 5.6-inch Pixel 3a and 6-inch Pixel 3a XL), there is just a single Pixel 4a model with a 5.8-inch Oled screen protected by Corning Gorilla Glass 3.